 meets or exceeds the employer's expectations; and

 is satisfied, along with his or her representative, if any, with

-the job placement and
+the job placement

+work environment;

+service delivery as described in the VR-SFP; and

 the establishment of Extended Services and support.

+Satisfaction can be verified through either a signature on the VR1646, or a VR staff member's contact with the customer.
 Additionally, all extended services and support identified on the VR1646, Supported Employment Services, Job Stability Report, must be in place and working.

 The SE specialist and the job skills trainer must not have provided any direct services for or on behalf of the customer, such as training the employer or Extended Service providers, after the job stability date has been set.
 The only exception is for youth with disabilities when VR has agreed to sponsor Extended Services because no other resource is available.
 Extended Services may be purchased simultaneously with the Supported Employment Benchmark 6: Case Closure for youth with disabilities when VR is purchasing Extended Services as identified on the IPE.